compas-teaching/ITA19/modules/module0/README.md

 ## Extra brownie points 🍪

-Given a point `P` and a normal that span a plane in 3D space, return an arbitrary vector within that plane.
+Given a point `P` and a normal that span a plane in 3D space, return an arbitrary vector that rests within that plane.